charly-lang/charly/README.md

 This principle applies to all language primitives.
 The `Array` object for example, specifies a method called `push` which inserts an element into the array.

 # Stack layers
 Every file, function, class, object etc. gets it's own stack layer.
 A stack layer is in essence just a Hashmap that has a pointer to it's parent layer.
 When you write `myname`, the interpreter searches the current layer for a entry for this variable.
 If it's not found, it searches the parent layer.
-If a value is not found in this structure, an exception is raised stating _'myname' is not defined_.
+If a value is not found in this structure, an exception is raised stating `myname` is not defined.

 When you execute a file, let's say *foo.charly*, the layer structure looks like this:
 ```